Landscape-induced spatial oscillations in population dynamics: Heterogeneous landscapes

 \subsection{Two-dimensional landscapes}

-In this section we show results of simulations for relevant 2D scenarios, verifying that the picture of induced oscillations described up to now for 1D also holds in 2D.
+In this section, we show results of simulations for relevant 2D scenarios, verifying that the picture of induced oscillations described up to now for 1D also holds in 2D.

-Snapshots of simulations for different 2D landscapes are presented in Fig.~\ref{fig:multi}: a refuge (a), a defect (b), multiple defects (c) and spatial randomness (d) where a wide range of spatial scales are present~\cite{garciabook,ridolfiBook}.
-It is worth to remark that, in 2D, for the kernel $\gamma_q$, patterns only appear in homogeneous landscapes if $q<q_c \simeq 0.25$ (i.e., if $\lambda(k^\star)>0$).
+Snapshots of simulations for different 2D landscapes are presented in Fig.~\ref{fig:multi}: a refuge (a), a defect (b), multiple defects (c) and spatial randomness (d) where many spatial scales are present.
+It is worth remarking that, in 2D, for the kernel $\gamma_q$, patterns only appear in homogeneous landscapes if $q<q_c \simeq 0.25$ (i.e., if $\lambda(k^\star)>0$).
 Thus, in all the cases of Fig.~\ref{fig:multi} (using $q=0.5$) we would not find oscillations if the landscape were homogeneous.
 In Fig.~\ref{fig:multi}, we see that for 2D the same picture as in 1D is found: decaying oscillations appear near landscape disturbances with a clear wavenumber and decay length.
-The linear response approach presented in Sec. \textit{Heterogeneous landscapes} can straightforwardly be extended to 2D.
+The linear response approach presented in Sec.~\ref{sec:semiinfinite} can straightforwardly be extended to 2D.
+Figure~\ref{fig:multi}a-c shows the case in which defects either increase or decrease the population growth rate.
+This can be promoted by ecosystem engineers such as termites~\cite{tarnita2017}.
 Figure~\ref{fig:multi}d shows a case where the landscape is random (in space, but time-independent).
 This situation, investigated in many previous studies~\cite{ridolfiBook,Sasaki1997}, produces a pattern that is noisy but has a dominant wavelength, which is related to $\ell$.
-Furthermore, although there is not a clear identification of decay length from pattern observation, the linear theory would allow to estimate the characteristic spatial correlation length from the width of the spectrum.
+Furthermore, although there is not a clear identification of decay length from pattern observation, the linear theory would allow one to estimate the characteristic spatial correlation length from the width of the Fourier spectrum.